BChan26/Consolidated-U3-Notes/README.md

     {
       sequelize,
       modelName: 'User',
-      //by default sequelize pluralizes the model name.
-If you want a table called "users" instead of "Users" then you need to make it explicit below at time of initialization (and update the migration file before migrating changes)
+      // by default sequelize pluralizes the model name.
+      // If you want a table called "users" instead of "Users" then you
+      // need to make it explicit below at time of initialization (and
+      // update the migration file before migrating changes)
       tableName: 'users'
     }
   )